chankwanloong/GettingandCleaningData/CodeBook.md

 ## Variables

 ### activity
 Description: Activity performed by each subject.
-There are a total of 6 activities listed below.
+There are 6 activities.
 * WALKING
 * WALKING_UPSTAIRS
 * WALKING_DOWNSTAIRS